thycotic/privman-docs/install/agents/nix/index.md

 This section provides information that guides you through the Privilege Manager Unix/Linux agent installation steps.

-Once you have [downloaded the latest version](../../sw-downloads.md) of the installer you will need to securely copy it onto you host.
+Once you have [downloaded the latest version](../../sw-downloads.md) of the installer you will need to securely copy it onto your host.
 You will need to perform the installation as root or a user with root sudo permissions.

 ## Prerequisites